szilu/simple-form/README.md

 Description
 -----------
-A simple form library for React, TypeScript and io-ts.
+A simple form library for React and TypeScript.

 Installation
 ------------